bertdeterd/vuepress-scp-cf/docs/sapsettings/start.md

 ---

 # SAP settings
-On the SAP backend, some settings must be checked if you want Principal Propagation to work.
+On the on-premise SAP backend, some settings must be checked if you want Principal Propagation to work.
 The transactions are: RZ10, STRUST, CERTRULE, SICF and SMICM.

 ## Set ping service
 The ping service is always provided in the app.
-Go to `SICF` transaction and activate **/sap/bc/ping** service. <br>
+Go to `SICF` transaction and activate the **/sap/bc/ping** service. <br>
 ::: tip
 If you do not want to setup principal propagation, enter a service user for this service and skip the rest of this chapter.
 :::